Amyotrophic Lateral Sclerosis (ALS) and Other Motor Neuron Diseases (MNDs)

 • Physical therapy

-• Drugs to relieve symptoms
+• Medications to relieve symptoms

 Motor neuron diseases have no specific treatment or cure.
 However, researchers continue to look for safe, effective treatments.

-Certain drugs can help relieve symptoms:
+Certain medications can help relieve symptoms:

 If pain develops as the disease progresses (for example, if pain occurs when a person has to sit in one position too long), benzodiazepines, which are mild sedatives, may be used.